 Gloucestershire County Council is replacing its minerals local plan, which has been the blueprint for mineral working in the county and has guided decisions on planning applications for minerals development since 2003.

-In addition, response reports to the previous minerals plan consultation, which took place in Summer 2014 have been produced.
-These can be found on the Evidence Base for the Minerals Local Plan for Gloucestershire page along with the evidence base to support the draft MLP and earlier consultation stages.
+All consultation documents from the Publication stage can be found on the Evidence Base for the Minerals Local Plan for Gloucestershire page along with the evidence base to support the draft MLP and earlier consultation stages.

 What happens next?

 Following publication of the document the Council intends to submit the plan along with representations received to the Planning Inspectorate for independent examination.

 If you wish your views on the MLP to be considered by the planning inspector at examination it is essential that you participate in the Publication consultation.
 If you wish to be notified of the plan’s progression please contact us at email@example.com so that you can be added to our consultation database.